Consensys/doc.goquorum/docs/configure-and-manage/configure/consensus-protocols/qbft.md

 ### Rewards

-When you are using a gas enabled network you can decide who gets the rewards.
-This is broken down into two concepts transaction cost rewards and block rewards.
-By default the transaction cost rewards go to the validator and there are no additional block rewards allocated.
+When you are using a [gas-enabled network](../../../concepts/gas-enabled-network.md), you can configure who receives the rewards using a transition.
+There are two types of rewards: transaction cost rewards and block rewards.
+By default, the transaction cost rewards go to the validator and there are no additional block rewards allocated.

-#### Transaction Cost Rewards
+#### Transaction cost rewards

-When sending a transaction on a gas enabled network the cost of the transaction is deducted from the sender.
-This amount is then allocated depending upon the `beneficiaryMode`.
+When sending a transaction on a gas-enabled network, the cost of the transaction is deducted from the sender.
+This amount is then allocated as determined by the `beneficaryMode`.

-#### Block Rewards
+#### Block rewards

-In addition to transaction cost rewards block rewards can also be applied at each block.
+In addition to transaction cost rewards, you can apply an optional, extra amount as a block reward at each block.

-### Beneficary Mode

-The beneficiary mode is used to decide which account to send rewards too.
-This applies to both transaction cost rewards and block rewards.
-This can either be a single beneficiary that is applied to all blocks and transactions or to the validator of the block.
+#### Configure rewards

-To configure rewards add a `transitions` configuration item and set the following:
+To configure rewards, add a `transitions` configuration item and set the following:

 * `blockReward` is in wei, and can be either a decimal or hexadecimal-encoded value in a string - this is optional.
-* `miningBeneficiary` is a single account to receive benefits.
+* `miningBeneficiary` is a single account to receive benefits when the `miningBeneficiary` is set to `"fixed"`.
 * `beneficiaryMode` is `"fixed"` for a fixed single account or `"validator"` for the validator that validates that block.
+This applies to both transaction cost rewards and block rewards.

 !!! example